 Skill Use: No

 The adept activates this ability during their Karma Ritual and the effect lasts until sunrise the next day.
 Adepts with this talent instinctively known when sunrise occurs and tend to wake with it, if not before.
-Wholeness of Body cannot be dispeled with the Dispel Magic talent.
+Protection of Truth cannot be dispeled with the Dispel Magic talent.
 Though other abilities possessed by dragons and/or Horrors may be able to affect it.
 The effect lasts until sunrise the next day; adepts with this talent instinctively know when sunrise occurs and tend to wake with it—if not before.
-This talent is incompatible with worn armor; if the adept wears armor, Wholeness of Body does not provide any benefits even if the worn armor is inferior.
+This talent is incompatible with worn armor; if the adept wears armor, Protection of Truth does not provide any benefits even if the worn armor is inferior.
 The limitation on worn armor does not apply to thread items which provide an armor bonus, not are not armor (e.g., a talisman with a thread rank effect that gives +1 Mystic Armor can be used, but a robe which acts as an espagra cloak and gives 2 Mystic Armor cannot).